Merzouga – Desert Tour & Camel Trekking in Morocco

 In this travel blog guide about Merzouga you will learn more about what you can expect from a desert tour and where you can do the best Camel trekking and Sahara excursions.
 Also we will show you more about activities in Merzouga, jeep safari and the best desert hotels.

-From Marrakesh to Merzouga
+From Marrakech to Merzouga

-Coming from Marrakesh, we drove down the High Atlas road to Ait-Ben Haddou – Quarzazate.
+Coming from Marrakech, we drove down the High Atlas road to Ait-Ben Haddou – Quarzazate.
 After we passed lots of beautiful scenery’s, we stopped at the Rose Valley for one night.
 Afterwards we went to the Dades Valley and also the Todra Gorge near Tinghir.
 After Tinghir all the area turns into desert: Barren landscapes as far as the eye can see.

 Just about 20 km after Erfroud you will reach Rissani.
 The bab of Rissani (main gate) is an expample of many spectacular Moroccan structures.

 Merzouga is a city located at the beginning of the Sahara, from there you will already see the big sand dunes of Erg Chebbi.

 Dersert Tour and Camel Trekking